Curtis Lewis

 Video Clips

-African Americans that were in the military during the 1950s faced discrimination.
-Curtis Lewis noticed that African Americans were relegated to jobs such as navy motor pool, food service, supply, and general trade jobs.
-Unfortunately, African Americans were still subjected to institutionalized racism in America.
+Curtis Lewis notes African Americans in the military during the 1950s faced discrimination.
+He observes African Americans were relegated to jobs such as navy motor pool, food service, supply, and general trade jobs.
+He admits they were safer in these positions but did not get the respect they deserved.

 Share YouTube: